'Is it safe to go to Mexico?' We hear that question constantly, and the answer is always yes, if you know where to go and do your research.

 Luz en Yucatán is a fine boutique option a few blocks north of the cathedral, with a pool and nicely designed rooms.

 If you've not been – and most haven't – circle 'Todos Santos' for the next Baja trip.
 Sure, some long-timers say it's not what it used to be, as popularity has swelled (and its 'gringo: Mexicano' ratio has evened out), but it still beats the Cabo San Lucas condos for laid-back sense of peace in Baja Sur (incidentally one of Mexico's safest states).
 A couple of hours from the Cabo or La Paz airports, it's a mountain-backed artist community near very good surfing beaches.
 You can easily drive into Sammy Hagar bars and boat trips at Cabo, then return for the quiet at night.
-Plus the Hotel California here likes to claim it's the Hotel Califoria (it isn't, but don't tell them we said so).
+Plus the Hotel California here likes to claim it's the Hotel California.

 Yes, it's an obvious choice – and with reason.
 A bit of an American-expat go-to of the silver towns of the central highlands north of Mexico City (and two hours from the León airport), San Miguel de Allende is a stunner, with any worry of drug violence a distant rumor.
 The town itself – as seen in Robert Rodriguez's Once Upon a Time in Mexico – is the main attraction.
 A Unesco World Heritage site since 2008, the town of 62,000 is filled with handicraft shops, 17th-century cathedrals, botanic gardens, organic farmer restaurants and lovely (sometimes luxe) guesthouses.